lofar-astron/prefactor/README.md

 # prefactor
 ## The LOFAR pre-facet calibration pipeline.

-Parsets for the genericpipeline that do the first calibration of LOFAR data.
-Originally in order to prepare said data for the Factor facet calibration (https://github.com/lofar-astron/factor), but also useful if you don't plan to run Factor.
+**prefactor** is a pipeline to correct for various instrumental and ionospheric effects in both **LOFAR HBA** and **LOFAR LBA** observations.
+It will prepare your data so that you will be able to use any direction-dependent calibration software, like [factor](https://github.com/lofar-astron/factor) or [killMS](https://github.com/saopicc/killMS/).

 It includes:
+* removal of clock offsets between core and remote stations (using clock-TEC separation)
+* correction of the polarization alignment between XX and YY
+* robust time-independent bandpass correction
-* applying Ionospheric RM corrections
+* ionospheric RM corrections with [RMextract](https://github.com/lofar-astron/RMextract/)
-* clock-TEC separation with transfer of clock from the calibrator to the target
+* removal of the element beam
-* some flagging and averaging of amplitude solutions
+* advanced flagging and interpolation of bad data
-* grouping of subbands by actual frequency
-* speed and disk usage improvements by optimized usage of NDPPP
+* mitigation of broad-band RFI and bad stations
+* direction-independent phase correction of the target, using a global sky model from [TGSS ADR](https://http://tgssadr.strw.leidenuniv.nl/)  or the new Global Sky Model [GSM](http://172.104.228.177/)
+* detailled diagnostics
 * (optional) wide-band cleaning in Initial-Subtract
-* diagnostic plots
-* at least some documentation on the [wiki pages](https://github.com/lofar-astron/prefactor/wiki)

-The documentation can be found on the GitHub wiki pages: https://github.com/lofar-astron/prefactor/wiki
+The full documentation can be found on the [wiki pages](https://www.astron.nl/citt/prefactor/).

 There are several pipeline parsets in this repository:
 * Pre-Facet-Calibrator.parset : The calibrator part of the "standard" pre-facet calibration pipeline.